RALAD: Bridging the Real-to-Sim Domain Gap in Autonomous Driving with Retrieval-Augmented Learning: EXPERIMENT

-{\bf Training Overhead:} Our RALAD adopts the fine-tuning approach, which can reduce the time cost of re-training existing models, as shown in Table \ref{table:ablation_study_time}.
+Our RALAD adopts the fine-tuning approach, which can reduce the time cost of re-training existing models, as shown in Table \ref{table:ablation_study_time}.
 To compare the performance of RALAD fine-tuning with standard model re-training, we conducted experiments using 1200 features in a consistent environment.
-For Cross View, the original model requires 41.54 seconds per epoch on KITTI and 41.33 seconds on CARLA in re-train, while RALAD fine-tuning only needs 5.27 seconds on KITTI and 5.29 seconds on CARLA.
-In comparison, MonoLayout and DcNet also show significant reductions in training time with RALAD, from 34.84 to 3.81 seconds on KITTI and from 68.07 to 20.23 seconds, respectively.
+For CrossView, the original model requires 41.54 seconds per epoch on KITTI and 41.33 seconds on CARLA in re-train, while RALAD fine-tuning only needs 5.27 seconds on KITTI and 5.29 seconds on CARLA.
+In comparison, MonoLayout and DctNet also show significant reductions in training time with RALAD, from 34.84 to 3.81 seconds on KITTI and from 68.07 to 20.23 seconds, respectively.
 These results highlight RALAD's efficiency, especially for large-scale adaptation.